Joint Injections for Pain Relief

 While patients can seek treatment from pain centers, emergency departments, and orthopedic specialists, many family physicians also provide injections to patients in community clinics and offices.
 With the number of aging adults increasing globally and the increased number of potential injections that will ease OA pain, even more practitioners will need to be trained to administer joint injections, including mid-level providers like Physician Assistants/Associates, and Advanced Practice Nurses around the world.

 The Limbs & Things Joint Injection Range has many years of proven success in providing training to all levels of providers needing to obtain or maintain their skills in joint injection.
-New to the existing range is the updated Hand & Wrist Trainer, with added functionality and technology for instant feedback to the trainee.
-Suitable for all levels of training, the new Hand & Wrist Injection Trainer allows trainees and clinicians to practice and teach injections in five different locations within the hand and wrist.
+Within the range is the Hand & Wrist Trainer, with added functionality and technology for instant feedback to the trainee.
+Suitable for all levels of training, the Hand & Wrist Injection Trainer allows trainees and clinicians to practice and teach injections in five different locations within the hand and wrist.
 An anatomically correct representation of a man’s hand with important landmarks and underlying structures, the palpation-guided trainer allows for injections into the Carpal Tunnel, De Quervain’s Sheath, Trigger Finger, First Carpometacarpal Joint, and the Distal Radioulnar Joint, whilst the presence of the Median Nerve adds another level of realism and complexity.
 The trainer comes equipped with an Android tablet, which works in unison with our newly developed app.
 The app, coupled with innovative sensory technology, provides learners with wireless, real-time feedback from the procedure.
 An Interactive Anatomy element allows users to rotate the detailed model anatomy 360 degrees so each injection site can be viewed and analyzed from several angles.

 Other popular trainers in the range include the palpation and Ultrasound-Guided Shoulder, Elbow, Foot & Ankle, and the most popular palpation and Ultrasound-Guided Knee Joint Injection models.